mikkelbue/tinyDA/docs/index.rst

 tinyDA
 ==================================

-tinyDA is a Delayed Acceptance (Christen & Fox, 2005) MCMC sampler with finite-length subchain sampling and adaptive error modelling.
+tinyDA is a Delayed Acceptance MCMC sampler with finite-length subchain sampling and adaptive error modelling.

 This is intended as a simple, lightweight implementation, with minimal dependencies, i.e. nothing beyond the SciPy stack.